-- (1) An authorised representative for an employee organisation must not, while acting or purporting to act under this part- - (a) unreasonably hinder or obstruct a worker or other person at a workplace or relevant workplace area; or - (b) intimidate or threaten a worker or other person at a workplace or relevant workplace area. - (2) An authorised representative for an employee organisation may exercise or purport to exercise a power under this part only for a purpose relating to the workplace health and safety of an eligible member of the employee organisation.

-- (a) for a purpose relating to the workplace health and safety of an eligible member of the employee organisation; or - (b) with the consent of the person to whom the information relates.
+- (1) An authorised representative for an employee organisation must not, while acting or purporting to act under this part- - (a) unreasonably hinder or obstruct a worker or other person at a workplace or relevant workplace area; or - (b) intimidate or threaten a worker or other person at a workplace or relevant workplace area. - (2) An authorised representative for an employee organisation may exercise or purport to exercise a power under this part only for a purpose relating to the workplace health and safety of an eligible member of the employee organisation. - (3) Also, an authorised representative for an employee organisation may use or disclose information acquired at a place under this part only- - (a) for a purpose relating to the workplace health and safety of an eligible member of the employee organisation; or - (b) with the consent of the person to whom the information relates.